Mandy865/Privacy-policy/README.md

-# Privacy Policy
+Privacy Policy for LinearQuiz

 Last updated: January 2026

-Bytesnote does not collect, store, or share any personal data.
+LinearQuiz does not collect, store, use, or share any personal or sensitive user data.

-## Information Collection
+Information Collection and Use

-Bytesnote does not collect:
+LinearQuiz does not collect any information, including but not limited to:
 - IP addresses
 - Names
 - Email addresses